 In 2011, a partial hospitalization program for adults opened on the main campus.
 Brook Lane’s Outpatient office in Frederick settled into a permanent home in 2012.
 In 2018 InSTEP, Brook Lane’s integrated substance use treatment program, began at the North Village location.
 In the summer of 2022, Brook Lane added Transcranial Magnetic Stimulation (TMS) to our lineup of programs and services.

 Brook Lane Today

-Over the past 70 years, several wings were added to the hospital and many additions and changes have been made to the various programs and services we provide for our community.
-Today, Brook Lane has more than 550 employees in four locations.
-The main campus in Hagerstown is home to a 57-bed hospital, one of only two private mental health inpatient facilities in the state of Maryland.
-We provide a partial hospitalization, or day treatment program, for both adults and children on the main campus and a child & adolescent program in Frederick.
+Over the past 70+ years, several wings were added to the hospital and many additions and changes have been made to the various programs and services we provide for our community.
+Today, Brook Lane has more than 500 employees in three locations.
+The main campus in Hagerstown is home to a 58-bed hospital, the second largest freestanding psychiatric hospital in Maryland.
+We provide a partial hospitalization, or day treatment program, for both adults and children on the main campus.
 Laurel Hall special education school has two locations: one on the main campus and one in Frederick.
 We have two outpatient locations, North Village in Hagerstown and Mack Avenue in Frederick and South Cumberland Marketplace in Cumberland.
 All locations have licensed clinical staff who offer therapy for all ages.
 Our THRIVE program for children is located in our North Village Outpatient Offices.
-The InSTEP program provides level 1 outpatient treatment and level 2.1 intensive outpatient treatment options for substance use at North Village.
+The InSTEP program provides outpatient and intensive outpatient treatment options for individuals with substance use treatment needs at North Village.

-The School Based Mental Health program embeds Brook Lane therapists in most of the Washington County Schools, ready to provide needed therapy on site.
-Brook Lane also continues to be the leading provider of mental and behavioral health continuing education seminars and free community programs in this region.
+The School Based Mental Health program embeds Brook Lane therapists in all of the middle and high schools in Washington County, ready to provide needed therapy on site.
+Brook Lane also continues to be the leading provider of mental and behavioral health continuing education seminars and free community programs in the region.